Introduction to Word Documents & Accessibility

 - Avoid using justified text, as it can be difficult for some readers to keep track of their location when both the left and right sides of text have straight edges.

-- Do not use style or color alone to communicate meaning.
+- Do not use visual style or color alone to communicate meaning.
+Read our article on using visual style to communicate meaning for more details.

 - Use familiar, simple fonts.